DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

 quantitative value associated with every combination of levels of two independent categorical variables.

+  - 2019: For those students who discussed it with me in lab, we will accept time as an ordinal categorical variable in a multiway graph
-Time as a categorical variable: Though time can be considered an ordinal categorical variable, time series data are more commonly displayed using line graphs or spark charts where the dots can be connected.
+  - 2020: Time as a categorical variable: Though time can be considered an ordinal categorical variable, time series data are more commonly displayed using line graphs or spark charts where the dots can be connected.
 We would not expect to connect the dots in a multiway graph, thus we avoid using date and time as one of the two independent categories.

 Graph both the original multiway and its dual (swapping rows and panels).
 Include only one of these graphs in your portfolio.
 Select the